Christopher B. Branson

 - Mergers and acquisitions (including sale of business)

 - Succession planning

-Active in the community, Christopher is both a Board Member and past-President of the American Civil Liberties Union of Maine, and he sits on the Board of Fellows of the Portland Museum of Art.
+Active in the community, Christopher served on the Board of the American Civil Liberties Union of Maine for 19 years.
+He currently sits on the Board of Fellows of the Portland Museum of Art and on the Advisory Board of the Friends School of Portland.
 Christopher is resident of Falmouth.